Yenof/Chat-Panel/README.md

 ## Usage:

-Right clicking on a tab shows additional options like "Pop Out", "Reset History", and "Export Log".
+Right-clicking on a tab shows additional options like "Pop Out", "Reset History", "Export Log", and "Search".

+The right-click "Search" option functions similarly to Ctrl+F; it finds, highlights, and jumps to instances of the search term within the tab.

 Clicking a tab with middle mouse button can also pop the tab out into it's own window.